Massachusetts Felony Crimes and Sentences

 The Value of Good Representation

 A felony conviction becomes part of your permanent criminal record and can have serious, long-term consequences.
-If you're facing felony charges, you should speak with a criminal defense lawyer as soon as possible.
+If you're facing felony charges, speak with a criminal defense lawyer as soon as possible.
 An experienced attorney can determine whether you have any grounds for dismissal of the charges, explore plea options, or represent you at trial.
 Only someone familiar with the local criminal court system and cases like yours will know how good your chances are for a favorable outcome in court or in plea bargaining.
 A knowledgeable attorney will take all of this into consideration, assist you in making decisions about your case, and protect your rights.

 DEFEND YOUR RIGHTS